Animal Health Act 1981

-The Animal Health Act 1981 is a piece of UK legislation that provides powers for the control of outbreaks of avian influenza and Newcastle disease.
+The Animal Health Act 1981 (c.
+22) is a piece of UK legislation that provides powers for the control of outbreaks of avian influenza and Newcastle disease.
 These powers were extended by a statutory instrument.
 It was amended by the Animal Health and Welfare Act 1984.
 It was amended in 2002 to provide more powers to deal with foot and mouth disease, a problem that in 2001 bedevilled herds during the Blair ministry.